 I will be carefully testing my Model F keyboards to make sure they live up to the originals and to my quality standards.
 The intention of the project was to faithfully recreate the 77 key and 62 key keyboards, whose designs are both proven and in high demand as they are, without any alterations.
 Changing things around would have brought both positive and negative feedback and would not have been in the spirit of this project’s goals.
 I do not have much CAD skill and actually taught myself CAD for this project.

 I have been in talks since 2014 with a number of product design experts, engineers and forum contributors, including my contacts at a major factory in China.

-From a young age I have had a great interest in computers and have done a lot of typing on Model F keyboards.
-I have taken them apart and repaired/restored a number of them.
+From a young age I have had a great interest in computers and technology.
+At age 4 I was taking computer lessons at FutureKids.
+I have done a lot of typing on Model F keyboards and have taken them apart and repaired/restored a number of them over the years.
 But no related background for me; I am not a professional programmer or CAD person.
+I studied business in college and have a Bachelor of Science from Cornell University in Applied Economics and Management.
 The professional and/or enthusiast-level background of those who have helped me with this project include programmers, PCB/hardware designers, engineers, product designers/inventors, and other Model F keyboard fans.

 The project certainly was one of the more ambitious ones out there, and I could not have accomplished this goal without the help of many individuals in different professional / enthusiast capacities.

 Also feel free to PM me on the Geekhack and Deskthority forums.
 My user name is Ellipse.
-Registration on the forums is free and they are great communities to be a part of.
+I am also on reddit with the user name 1954bertonespyder.
+Registration on the forums is free, and they are great communities to be a part of.